The Garden Grazer

 Ingredients

-For this recipe you will toss together on a sheet pan or baking sheet, then bake in the oven:
+For this recipe, you'll toss together on a sheet pan or baking sheet, then bake in the oven:

 • Potatoes: I like the rich, buttery taste of Yukon gold potatoes best with this recipe, but feel free to use your own favorite.
 Russet potatoes, red potatoes, waxy potatoes, fingerling, or new potatoes will work.

-• Dried basil: Or other herb of choice.
-This is a fun recipe to play around with based on your own favorite flavors.
+• Italian seasoning: Or other herb of choice.
+This is a fun recipe to play around with based on your own favorite flavors!

-• Salt: I use fine grain salt for this recipe.
+• Salt: I use fine grain salt.
 Use as much or as little as you would like.
-You can also include black pepper if desired.
+You can also include black pepper to taste.

-Chopped vegetables and chickpeas on a sheet pan before baking
+Preparing diced roasted vegetables and chickpeas on a sheet pan before roasting

 Customizing

-Vegetables: Change it up with sweet potatoes, Brussels sprouts, zucchini, yellow summer squash, tomatoes, beets, bell peppers, butternut squash, or other winter squash.
+Vegetables: Change it up with sweet potatoes, Brussels sprouts, mushrooms, zucchini, yellow summer squash, beets, bell peppers, asparagus, butternut squash, or other winter squash.

-Herbs + spices: Instead of dried basil, change up the flavor with ground cumin, smoked paprika, Italian seasonings, rosemary, thyme, dried oregano, curry powder, or coriander.
+Herbs & spices: Instead of Italian seasoning, change up the flavor with ground dried basil, cumin, smoked paprika, rosemary, thyme, dried oregano, curry powder, or coriander.
 Or you can toss it with fresh herbs after roasting like parsley, cilantro, basil, dill, or fresh chives.

 Serving

-For more inspiration, also browse all chickpea recipes or potato recipes.
+For more inspiration, also browse all vegan chickpea recipes or potato recipes.

 Print Recipe Pin Recipe Comment